paxdotdev/docs/src/status-sept-2022.md

 This is not particularly user-friendly: what would be the point of writing C if you had to manually unroll it into assembly before you could run a program?

-The work for the compiler finish-line is nearly complete, and is happening on the now-substantial `compiler-finishline` branch on GitHub.
-Once this is done — and you can write + automatically compile basic Pax programs — Pax can progress from `alpha preview` to `alpha`.
+The work for the compiler finish-line is happening on the `master` branch on GitHub.
+Once this work is done — and you can write + automatically compile basic Pax programs — Pax can progress from `alpha preview` to `alpha`.

 Hot on the heels of compiler finish-line work will be _error message_ improvements and a _language server_ for debugging & syntax highlighting, among [other things](https://www.github.com/pax-lang/pax/blob/master/TODO.md).